-All the major inland NSW river systems, except the Murrumbidgee Valley (shown in the map below) are classified in emerging/recovering, severe or critical drought stages.
-However, there has been a de-escalation of drought stages in some valleys in 2020.
+All the major inland NSW river systems, except the Murrumbidgee and Mudgee Valleys (shown in the map below) are classified in emerging/recovering, severe or, as in the case of the Peel, critical drought stages.
+While there has been a de-escalation of drought stages in many valleys in 2020, the Hunter has been classified in emerging drought for the first time.

 Northern basin overview

 Inflows to each of the major northern inland NSW regulated rivers were the lowest on record in 2019.
 Northern inland NSW has experienced many two-year periods of sustained low inflows.
-2019 saw an unprecedented third year of drought, with drought continuing to affect most of the state in the first months of 2020.
-The major river systems still experiencing the worst effects of this drought are the Macquarie and Peel.
+2019 saw an unprecedented third year of drought, with drought continuing to affect most of the state in the first half of 2020.

 Major storages in all the northern inland NSW remain at low levels.
-There was no significant winter or spring rainfall in 2019 resulting in inflows, and inflows in early 2020 into the storages have been welcome but not drought-breaking.
+There was no significant winter or spring rainfall in 2019 resulting in inflows, and inflows in the autumn and winter of 2020 into the storages have been welcome but not drought-breaking.

 Any new inflows to the northern basin since early-2018 were first preserved for high priority needs, consistent with water sharing plan rules and the NSW Extreme Events Policy.